Specialized Care for Elbow Problems

 Arthritis, injury and repetitive motions are the primary causes of elbow pain, stiffness and limited range of motion.
 At Summit Orthopedic Specialists’ Upper Extremity Center, our highly trained surgical team has experience diagnosing and treating a broad range of elbow problems, such as tennis elbow, bursitis and arthritis.

-Fellowship-trained orthopedic surgeon Dr. Scott Tanaka utilizes the latest conservative treatments, as well as minimally invasive and traditional elbow surgery to treat both common and complex elbow conditions and injuries.
-Dr. Tanaka’s specialized hand and upper extremity training at one of the top programs in the country allows him to utilize many innovative techniques to relieve pain and speed recovery time.
+Our team utilizes the latest conservative treatments, as well as minimally invasive and traditional elbow surgery to treat both common and complex elbow conditions and injuries.

 Elbow Conditions and Treatments